jarkonik/bevy_scriptum/book/src/ruby/spawning_scripts.md

 # Spawning scripts

-To spawn a Lua script you will need to get a handle to a script asset using bevy's `AssetServer`.
+To spawn a Ruby script you will need to get a handle to a script asset using bevy's `AssetServer`.

 ```rust